 To begin, let’s straighten out some important facts.
 Eating after a workout is important firstly because your body needs protein to repair the microtears you’ve created by working your muscles.
 Secondly, you should restore your glycogen reserves – those are the carbohydrates stored within muscles.
 Research shows that refuelling within 4-6 hours of your workout is necessary, which means before bed.1

 That time following a workout is when your body needs you to take charge of your diet the most.
-It’s in this time that your muscles grow and body recovers, and you need to make sure that you provide your body with the fuel to do just that.
-Building muscle is about breaking it down with resistance training and then repairing it, and the food you eat after a workout does that reparation.
+You need to be giving your body everything it needs to start repairing and growing.
+Building muscle is about breaking it down with resistance training and then repairing it, and the food you eat after a workout does that re-building work.